 I started this piece with a disclaimer.
 Here’s a second one: I’m talking about theatrical improv here, as opposed to shtick-heavy parlor game-style improv.
 Because with theatrical improv, in which you’re counting on the suspension of disbelief of the audience, breaking is a scourge, a pestilence!
 A GODFORSAKEN GLITCH!

 Breaking character resets the scene a bit, sending it, if not back to Square One, at least backward a few spaces on the board.
 It interrupts the scene’s momentum.
 It’s like cranking a fussy lawn mower.
 It stutters, stops, restarts, teases.
 Breaking character doesn’t destroy the reality of the scene, necessarily, but it pauses the reality.
 And sometimes you can’t get ‘em back.

-Treat your audience like poets and geniuses and they’ll have the chance to become them.
+Del Close said: “Treat your audience like poets and geniuses and they’ll have the chance to become them.”

-It’s OK Though, We’ll Be Alright
+It’s OK, We’ll Be Alright

 This post is about me.
 Shocked?
 It started out as a thought investigation, and ended on a bit of fancy note, a bit of a personal Improv Mission Statement.
 This whole “breaking character” issue is a pillar holding up a larger structure I might name: How To Do Improv.

 I break character sometimes.
-Sometimes —-though much less now than I used to — I’ll wink at the audience and let them know I’m in on the Big Joke.
+Sometimes — though much less now than I used to — I’ll wink at the audience and let them know I’m in on the Big Joke.
 And like Bill Hader, I’ll chide myself for my lapse in focus.
 But if I’m striding for perfection, if I’m trying to lend all of myself to my scene, then I consider it a success.

 Everybody has some thing.
 This is my thing.